 Overview: Augusta University has a rich tradition of world-class endocrine surgery.
-In 2004 the Augusta University Thyroid/Parathyroid Center was inaugurated, representing a collaborative effort between Otolaryngology, Endocrinology, and Nuclear Medicine.
+In 2004, the Augusta University Thyroid/Parathyroid Center was inaugurated, representing a collaborative effort between Otolaryngology, Endocrinology, and Nuclear Medicine.
 Augusta University has quickly moved to the forefront of academic health centers in pioneering new surgical techniques and perfecting old ones.
 These include robotic thyroidectomy, endoscopic thyroid and parathyroid surgery, and outpatient endocrine surgery.
-Some of the technologies that are utilized include ultrasound, laryngeal nerve monitoring, rapid intraoperative PTH, and the daVinci robot.
+Some of the technologies that are utilized include ultrasound, laryngeal nerve monitoring, and rapid intraoperative PTH.

 - BC/BE otolaryngologists or general surgeons trained in the United States or Canada.

-- Research – There are numerous opportunities for clinical research in the areas of minimally invasive surgery, endoscopic and robotic thyroid surgery, management of thyroid cancer, and novel techniques for the diagnosis and management of patients with endocrine diseases.
-Basic science investigation centers on biomarker discovery and thyroid and parathyroid proteomics.
+- Research– There are opportunities for clinical research in the areas of minimally invasive surgery, endoscopic thyroid surgery management of thyroid cancer, and novel techniques for the diagnosis and management of patients with endocrine diseases.

-- Procedural expectations – The following approximate procedural volumes are performed during the fellowship: thyroidectomy: 250; parathyroidectomy: 150; neck dissection: 50; ultrasounds: 300.
+- Procedural expectations– The following approximate procedural volumes are performed during the fellowship: thyroidectomy: 200, parathyroidectomy: 250, neck dissection: 50, ultrasounds: 300

 Careers of former fellows: